What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Sometimes customers would prefer to visit the location but still interact with the digital channels.
 This gives the customer the option that if they do have a concern, an actual human is close to assist if needed.

-How Brands are Embracing the Future of Shopping
+How are brands embracing the future of shopping

 Consumers today expect a seamless and convenient shopping experience, whether they are shopping online or in-store.
-Phygital retail allows brands to meet these expectations by offering a blend of physical and digital options that cater to different consumer preferences.
+Phygital in retail allows brands to meet these expectations by offering a blend of physical and digital options that cater to different consumer preferences.

-For example, a customer may prefer to shop online for the convenience and variety of options, but also appreciate the opportunity to try on clothes in-store or receive personalized recommendations from a sales associate.
-Phygital retail allows brands to offer both options, providing a more personalized and convenient shopping experience for the customer.
+For example, a customer may prefer to shop online for the convenience and a variety of options, but also appreciate the opportunity to try on clothes in-store or receive personalized recommendations from a sales associate.

-• Nike's "House of Innovation" flagship store in New York City, which features a "digital stadium" where customers can try on and customize virtual sneakers using AR, and a "speed shop" that offers a curated selection of popular items that can be purchased using self-checkout kiosks.
+• Nike's "House of Innovation" flagship store in New York City, features a "digital stadium" where customers can try on and customize virtual sneakers using AR, and a "speed shop" that offers a curated selection of popular items that can be purchased using self-checkout kiosks.

-• Sephora's "Beauty TIP Workshop" in San Francisco, which combines a physical store with a virtual reality beauty lab where customers can try on virtual makeup and receive personalized recommendations from beauty advisors.
+• Sephora's "Beauty TIP Workshop" in San Francisco, combines a physical store with a virtual reality beauty lab where customers can try on virtual makeup and receive personalized recommendations from beauty advisors.

-As technology continues to advance and consumer preferences evolve, it is likely that we will see even more brands embracing phygital retail in the coming years.
-In 2023, we can expect to see more physical stores featuring innovative technology such as VR and AR to enhance the shopping experience, as well as more seamless integration between online and offline platforms.
+In 2023, we saw more physical stores featuring innovative technology such as VR and AR to enhance the shopping experience, as well as more seamless integration between online and offline platforms.

-Overall, phygital retail represents the future of shopping, as it allows brands to meet the evolving needs and expectations of consumers by offering a convenient and personalized shopping experience that combines the best of both the physical and digital worlds.
+Overall, phygital retail represents the future of shopping, as it allows brands to meet the evolving needs and expectations of consumers by offering a convenient and personalized shopping experience that combines the best of both physical and digital worlds.

 Don’t wait to go phygital